 Applications to the Procedural Officer

-A party wishing to refer an issue to the Procedural Officer should make an application within five working days of being notified of the case sponsor’s decision on the issue in question.
+A party wishing to refer an issue to the Procedural Officer should make an application within 5 working days of being notified of the case sponsor’s decision on the issue in question.

-The application should be no longer than three sides of A4 paper and should include:
+The application should be no longer than 3 sides of A4 paper and should include:

-The application must include copies of relevant correspondence between the applicant and the FCA relating to the issue in question and copies of any relevant information or documents where these are in the applicant’s possession.
+The application must include copies of relevant correspondence between the applicant and the FCA on the issue in question and copies of any relevant information or documents where these are in the applicant’s possession.